-2. Curr iculum - Criteria for Evaluation 2.1 The curriculum content and organization is reviewed regularly and the results are used for curricular improvement.
+2. C urriculum - Criteria for Evaluation 2.1 The curriculum content and organization are reviewed regularly and results are used for curricular improvement.
 2.2 The program has developed a process to ensure courses are offered regularly and that students can make timely progress towards their degree.
-2.3 The program reflects progressively more advanced in academic content than its related undergraduate programs.
+2.3 The program incorporates appropriate pedagogical and/or technological innovations that enhance student learning into the curriculum.
 2.4 The curriculum is aligned with and contributes to mastery of program and student learning outcomes identified in 1.1.
-2.5 The curriculum is structured to include knowledge of the literature of the discipline.
-2.6 The curriculum strives to offer ongoing student engagement in research and/or appropriate professional practice and training experiences.
-2.7 Programs offered entirely through distance education technologies are evaluated regularly to assure achievement of program outcomes at least equivalent to on-campus programs.
-2.8 The program incorporates appropriate pedagogical and/or technological innovations that advance student learning into the curriculum.
+2.5 The curricular content of the program reflects current standards, practices, and issues in the discipline.
+2.6 The curriculum fosters analytical and critical thinking and problem-solving.
+2.7 The design of degree program specific courses provides students with a solid foundation.
+2.8 The curriculum reflects a progressive challenge to students and that depth and rigor effectively prepares students for careers or advanced study.
+2.9 The curriculum encourages the development of and the presentation of results and ideas effectively and clearly in both written and oral discourse.
+2.10 The curriculum exposes students to discipline-specific research strategies from the program area.

-Suggested information/data for Part 2 of self-study narrative: A strong self-assessment typically addresses the evaluation criteria by describing the following components of your program.
+Suggested information/data for Part 2 of self-study narrative: A strong self-assessment typically addresses the evaluation criteria by describing the following components of your program: